josephofiowa/dc-michelin-challenge/submissions/LocalMicro/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -----</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4.45 Total Star Rank</br>

-And coding style tests

-Explain what these tests test and why

-Give an example
-Deployment
 <h2>Assigning 1, 2, or 3 stars</h2>
 The 2016 Chicago Michelin star distribution served as a model for how to allocate stars to the 9 Washington DC finalists.
 However, no Washington DC restaurant was given 3 stars.
 My reasoning is that DC is new to the Michelin guides and the conservative Michelin reviewers will wait at least a year before awarding 3 stars to a restaurant.</br>